passport/www.passportjs.org/books/concepts/oauth/authorization.md

 The route invokes Passport, and in particular the [`passport-oauth1`](https://www.passportjs.org/packages/passport-oauth1/) strategy.
 The strategy will redirect the user's web browser to Twitter, but first it must [obtain a request token](../request-token/).

+Now that the application has obtained an access token, it can [access the user profile](../profile/).